NoeBrt/Galaxy-Simulation/README.md

 * Download the zipped build in the Release section
 * Extract the zipped folder
-* Lauch GameOfLife.exe and play !
+* Lauch GalaxySimulation.exe and play !

 ## We Value Your Feedback!